rougin/dexterity/README.md

 }
 ```

-If the required logic for the `delete` method is not defined, a `LogicError` will be thrown.
+If the necessary logic for the `delete` method is not defined, a `LogicError` will be thrown.

 ### `find` method

-The `find` method is one of the CRUD operations that tries to find an item based on the given unique identifier (e.g., `id`):
+The `find` method, a core CRUD operation, retrieves an item based on its unique identifier (e.g., `id`):

 ``` php
 // index.php